ketankartoza/qgis-gea-plugin/docs/src/user/Appendix1.md

 The Planet imagery is also digitally streamed on-demand, with permission, from Norway's International Climate & Forests Initiative (NICFI) with Planet Labs (https://www.planet.com/nicfi/).
 Detailed image backdrops are provided for 6-monthly periods (i.e. December and June) for the 2015 – 2020 time window (5m image resolution).

 The historical Landsat imagery is pre-loaded data, included as part of the QGIS project data package, and provides a less detailed set of reference pictures, but over a much older and longer time frame that neither the Planet or Google image sources can.
-The Landsat image backdrops provide annualized landscape representations for 1990, 1995, 2000, 2013, 2014 & 2015 (15m and 30m resolutions, depending on age).
+The Landsat image backdrops provide annualised landscape representations for 1990, 1995, 2000, 2013, 2014 & 2015 (15m and 30m resolutions, depending on age).
 The historical Landsat imagery is also presented as 3-band, natural colour mosaics, with each mosaic representing a seamless coverage across the full extent of each project area.
 The content within each Landsat-generated backdrop imagery has been constructed from all available archive imagery, captured in the target year.
 As far as possible, the final backdrop mosaics have been constructed as cloud-free coverages, but in some of the older years, especially 1990, the lack of archive content has unfortunately, but unavoidably, resulted in some cloud-obscured areas remaining in the backdrop content; simply because there is insufficient imagery available to create cloud-free content.

-The resolution of each image backdrop is based on the resolution of the source Landsat imagery, with 1990, 1995 being limited to 30m formats, whereas 2000 – 2023 inclusive are presented at 15m resolution by pan-merging spectral content with panchromatic band content.
+The resolution of each image backdrop is based on the resolution of the source Landsat imagery, with 1990, and 1995 is limited to 30m formats, whereas 2000 – 2023 inclusive are presented at 15m resolution by pan-merging spectral content with panchromatic band content.

 The Landsat imagery for 2015 allows QGIS tool users to compare the level of landscape detail available from coarse resolution Landsat with comparable 2015 date 5m Planet imagery, and better understand the content in the exclusion masks, which have been modelled from Landsat sourced data.
 This is important for tool-user orientation, since the recent and current NICFI-Planet and Google base map image resolutions (5m and 50cm respectively), far exceed the resolution (30m) and detail used to model and construct the exclusion map coverages.